 What's So Special About Portugal?

-Europe is comprised of 44 countries according to the U.N…. though I count 46… and, until the U.K. executes its exit, the EU includes 28.
+Europe is comprised of 51 countries, and, until the U.K. executes its exit, the EU includes 28.

 What’s so special about Portugal?

 I haven’t been to every country in Europe yet, but I have spent time in nearly every one.
-I’ve also invested in many and lived in two.
+I’ve also invested in many European countries and have lived in two.
 Portugal stands out from the crowd in this part of the world for two reasons.

 First, Portugal offers a competitive residency-through-investment program.
 You can invest as little as 280,000 euros in a piece of property in this country and qualify for residency under its Golden Visa program.
 That program requires you to be physically present in Portugal a minimum of only 14 days a year.